5 Ways To Maximize Your Time at the National Restaurant Show

 Here are the highlights of what you can expect at the show:

-- Signature Presentation — Alexis Ohanian, Founder of Seven Seven Six and Co-Founder of Reddit, moderated by Starr Marcello, Deputy Dean of MBA Programs University of Chicago Booth School of Business
+- Signature Presentation — the most recent keynote speakers were New York restaurateur Danny Meyer and Slutty Vegan owner and CEO Pink Cole, moderated by National Restaurant Association’s Michelle Corsmo (2023), and founder of Seven Seven Six and co-founder of Reddit, Alexis Ohanian, moderated by Starr Marcello, Deputy Dean of MBA Programs University of Chicago Booth School of Business (2022).

 - Celebrity demo events — Hone your culinary skills!

 - Workshops — Expert-led workshops providing high-value education on today’s hot topics.
-There are 3 workshops to choose from, and they require advanced registration.
+There are three workshops to choose from, and they require advanced registration.
 Check out the workshop page for more info.

 - Exhibitors — There are over 1300 exhibitors ready to talk with you.
 Demo their products, test their equipment, and sample the latest cuisine and cocktails!